dev-bitcoin/blog/content/blog/schnorr-basics.md

 call the nonce (for "Number Once").
 Then you'll treat $r$ as if it was a private key, which means that you can generate the corresponding public key by multiplying it with $G$, which is the _generator point_.
-At this stage you have the following:
+At this stage, you have the following:

 $$
 \begin{align}